davidderaedt/davidderaedt/README.md

 ### 2020-today

-I'm now mostly building 3D games and VR / AR / XR experiences and tools using C# and Unity.
+Still a hobby developer, I'm now focusing on building 3D games and VR / AR / XR experiences & tools, using C# and Unity almost exclusively.
+I've created apps for Quest 2 and games for PC/Mac.

 ### 2017-2020

-I spent a ton of time learning Machine Learning with Python and Jupyter notebooks.
-It was a great experience from a learning point of view but I'm afraid I didn't build anything special out of this.
+During these years I stepped away from web development and spent a lot of my personnal time learning Machine Learning with Python and Jupyter notebooks.
+It was a great experience from a learning point of view, even though I'm afraid I didn't build/release anything special out of it !

 ### 2012-2017

-Now just a hobby developer, I mostly coded for fun in javascript - both front end and nodejs - mostly in the context of developing extensions for Adobe Creative Cloud, and various developer tools for creatives and the creative coding ecosystem.
+Now working full time at Adobe, I went back to just being a hobby developer.
+During these years I mostly coded for fun in javascript - both front end and nodejs - often in the context of developing plug-ins and extensions for various Adobe Creative Cloud apps, and other developer tools in the creative coding ecosystem.

 ### 2002-2012